jstearns/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 Take a look at the new FASTQ files and then analyze the results using FASTQC.

-**Question #13.
+**Problem #3.
 How does the trimmed FASTQ data differ from the original FASTQ data?
 How will the trimming improve your assembly?**

 **PREPARING FOR ASSEMBLY**